-When packaging and deploying your J2EE application you must declare the resource reference used in your code in your application deployment descriptor and map that resource reference to a resource.
+Overview When packaging and deploying your J2EE application you must declare the resource reference used in your code in your application deployment descriptor and map that resource reference to a resource.
 In addition, you need to package the Web service interface classes with your application.

-This section describes the following:

-- Declaring the resource reference

-- Mapping the resource reference

-- Packaging Web service interface classes

-Note: The example deployment descriptors shown here are taken from the Hello World demo, which is used in "Getting Started with Artix J2EE Connector" on page 31.

-Declaring the resource reference

-You must declare the resource reference used in your code in your application deployment descriptor, ejb-jar.xml or web.xml, by adding a resource-ref tag.
-For example, in the Hello World demo, the helloworld.war file contains a web.xml file that includes the following:
+In this section This section describes the following: Declaring the resource reference Mapping the resource reference Packaging Web service interface classes Note: The example deployment descriptors shown here are taken from the Hello World demo, which is used in "Getting Started with Artix J2EE Connector" on page 25.
+Declaring the resource reference You must declare the resource reference used in your code in your application deployment descriptor, ejb-jar.xml or web.xml, by adding a resource-ref tag.
+For example, in the Hello World demo, the helloworld.war file contains a web.xml file that includes the following: <resource-ref> <res-ref-name>eis/ArtixConnector</res-ref-name> <res-type>com.iona.connector.ArtixConnectionFactory </res-type> <res-auth>Container</res-auth> </resource-ref> Mapping the resource reference You must map the resource reference used in your code to the resource.

-'''

-<resource-ref>

-<res-ref-name>eis/ArtixConnector</res-ref-name>

-<res-type>com.iona.connector.ArtixConnectionFactory

-</res-type>

-<res-auth>Container</res-auth>

-</resource-ref>

-'''

-Mapping the resource reference